geoschem/geos-chem-shared-docs/editing_these_docs.rst

+.. _editing_this_user_guide:

 Editing this user guide
 =======================

 This user guide is generated with `Sphinx <https://www.sphinx-doc.org/>`_.
+Sphinx is an open-source Python project designed to make writing software documentation easier.
+The documentation is written in a reStructuredText (it's similar to markdown), which Sphinx extends for software documentation.
+The source for the documentation is the :file:`docs/source` directory in top-level of the source code.

 Quick start
 -----------

 To build this user guide on your local machine, you need to install Sphinx.
 Sphinx is a Python 3 package and it is available via :program:`pip`.
 This user guide uses the Read The Docs theme, so you will also need to install :literal:`sphinx-rtd-theme`.
+It also uses the `sphinxcontrib-bibtex <https://pypi.org/project/sphinxcontrib-bibtex/>`_ and `recommonmark <https://recommonmark.readthedocs.io/>`_ extensions, which you'll need to install.

 .. code-block:: console

-   $ pip install sphinx sphinx-rtd-theme
+   $ pip install sphinx sphinx-rtd-theme sphinxcontrib-bibtex recommonmark

 To build this user guide locally, navigate to the :file:`docs/` directory and make the :literal:`html` target.